bebraw/libumd/README.md

 }
 ```

-> Note that indentation does not apply to UMD block, only to the code that it contains
+> Note! `libumd` doesn't guarantee pretty formatting.
+It is better to use something like [js-beautify](https://www.npmjs.com/package/js-beautify) to deal with that.

 ## Default Templates